 Table 6.1.
-Potential Other Benefits or Contextual Considerations (Not Specific to Any Disease orTherapy)
+Potential Other Benefits or Contextual Considerations (Not Specific to Any Disease or Therapy)

-1 (Suggeste Lewer Value) 2 (Intermedicte) 2 (Suggests Higher Value) 1 (Suggests Lower Value) Uncertainty or overly favorable model 2 (Intermediate) 3 (Suggests Higher Value) Uncertainty or overly unfavorable model assumptions creates significant risk that base- assumptions creates significant risk that case cost-effectiveness estimates are too base-case cost-effectiveness estimates optimistic are too pessimistic Very similar mechanism of action to that of New mechanism of action compared to other active treatments that of other active treatments Delivery mechanism or relative complexity of Delivery mechanism or relative simplicity regimen likely to lead to much lower real- of regimen likely to result in much higher world adherence and worse outcomes real-world adherence and better relative to an active comparator than outcomes relative to an active estimated from clinical trials comparator than estimated from clinical trials The intervention offers no special advantages The intervention offers special to patients by virtue of presenting an option advantages to patients by virtue of with a notably different balance or timing of presenting an option with a notably risks and benefits different balance or timing of risks and benefits This intervention could reduce or preclude This intervention offers the potential the potential effectiveness of future to increase access to future treatments. treatment that may be approved over the course of a patient's lifetime.
-This intervention will not differentially benefit This intervention will differentially a historically disadvantaged or underserved benefit a historically disadvantaged or community underserved community Small health loss without this treatment as Substantial health loss without this measured by absolute QALY shortfall. treatment as measured by absolute , QALY shortfall.
-Small health loss without this treatment as Substantial health loss without this measured by proportional QALY shortfall treatment as measured by proportional QALY shortfall Will not significantly reduce the negative Will significantly reduce the negative impact of the condition on family and impact of the condition on family and caregivers vs. the comparator caregivers vs. the comparator Will not have a significant impact on Will have a significant impact on improving return to work and/or overall improving return to work and/or overall productivity vs. the comparator productivity vs. the comparator Other Other
+1 (Suggests Lower Value) 2 (Intermediate) 3 (Suggests Higher Value) Uncertainty or overly favorable model Uncertainty or overly unfavorable model assumptions creates significant risk that base- assumptions creates significant risk that case cost-effectiveness estimates are too base-case cost-effectiveness estimates are optimistic too pessimistic Very similar mechanism of action to that of New mechanism of action compared to that other active treatments of other active treatments Delivery mechanism or relative complexity of Delivery mechanism or relative simplicity of regimen likely to lead to much lower real- regimen likely to result in much higher realworld adherence and worse outcomes world adherence and better outcomes relative to an active comparator than relative to an active comparator than estimated from clinical trials estimated from clinical trials The intervention offers no special advantages The intervention offers special advantages to patients by virtue of presenting an option to patients by virtue of presenting an option with a notably different balance or timing of with a notably different balance or timing of risks and benefits risks and benefits This intervention could reduce or preclude This intervention offers the potential to the potential effectiveness of future increase access to future treatment that treatments. may be approved over the course of a patient's lifetime.
+This intervention will not differentially benefit This intervention will differentially benefit a a historically disadvantaged or underserved historically disadvantaged or underserved community community Small health loss without this treatment as Substantial health loss without this measured by absolute QALY shortfall. treatment as measured by absolute QALY shortfall.
+Small health loss without this treatment as Substantial health loss without this measured by proportional QALY shortfall treatment as measured by proportional QALY shortfall Will not significantly reduce the negative Will significantly reduce the negative impact impact of the condition on family and of the condition on family and caregivers vs. caregivers vs. the comparator the comparator Will not have a significant impact on Will have a significant impact on improving improving return to work and/or overall return to work and/or overall productivity productivity vs. the comparator vs. the comparator Other Other